Last modified on January 7th, 2023

 A word of caution here—if you were going to see bladderwrack with sea moss, which some people do because they feel the benefits are synergistic, you need to be especially careful not to get too much iodine.
 It can negatively affect your thyroid levels.

-The two main options when it comes to how to take sea moss are either in capsule form or as a gel, which you can buy or make.
+The two main options for taking sea moss are either in capsule form or as a gel, which you can buy or make.

-Sea moss gel is made by soaking sea moss until it swells and then blending it.
-Sea moss gel can last in the refrigerator for up to three weeks, as long as it’s sealed.
-It takes time to make your own sea moss gel, and then if you don’t take it on its own, you’ll have to make recipes to blend it into which is also time-consuming.
+The gel is made by soaking it until it swells and blending it.
+Gel can last in the refrigerator for up to three weeks as long as it’s sealed.
+It takes time to make your own gel, and then if you don’t take it on its own, you’ll have to make recipes to blend it into which is also time-consuming.

-The benefit of sea moss gel is that first, you know what you’re getting.
+The benefit of gel is that first, you know what you’re getting.
 You can physically see your sea moss, and you know if you make the gel yourself, you’re not getting a lot of fillers.
-It can also add a creamy texture to recipes, and if you can’t swallow pills or don’t prefer to, then sea moss gel is probably a good option for you.
+It can also add a creamy texture to recipes, and if you can’t swallow pills or don’t prefer to, then gel is probably a good option for you.

-With sea moss capsules, you may get more bioavailability than you do with the gel.
+You may get more bioavailability with capsules than with the gel.
 You’ll need less to get the same health benefits.
 You’re also going to get consistency as far as your dosage.

-Probably the biggest advantage of sea moss capsules over gel is that it’s more convenient, and you can transport them if you need to, plus there’s no prep time required.
-Sea moss capsules have a longer shelf life too.
+Probably the biggest advantage of capsules over gel is that it’s more convenient, and you can transport them if you need to, plus there’s no prep time required.
+Capsules have a longer shelf life too.

-The decision of a sea moss gel versus capsules depends on your individual preferences and your lifestyle, as well as how much time you’re willing to dedicate to taking it.
+The decision of a gel versus capsules depends on your individual preferences and your lifestyle, as well as how much time you’re willing to dedicate to taking it.

-Below are brief answers to some of the most common questions people tend to have about sea moss.
+Below are brief answers to some of the most common questions people tend to have about this product.

 What Is Sea Moss?

-Sea moss is a type of seaweed or algae.
+It’s a type of seaweed or algae.
 It can be taken as a supplement or mixed into foods as a thickener.
 Sea moss has vitamins and minerals as well as antioxidants.
-You can find commercially available sea moss supplements in different forms.
+You can find commercially available supplements in different forms.

-People use sea moss for joint, digestive, thyroid, and immune health, as well as to improve fertility.
+People use it for joint, digestive, thyroid, and immune health and to improve fertility.

 What is Sea Moss Good For?

-Some of the purported health benefits of sea moss and reasons people use it include:
+Some of the purported health benefits and reasons people use it include:

-- Better gut health.
-Sea moss has live bacteria and fiber, both of which can support a healthy gut microbiome.
+• Better gut health.
+It has live bacteria and fiber, both of which can support a healthy gut microbiome.
 Sea moss gel can also coat the stomach and help with leaky gut.

-- Weight loss.
-Sea moss is high in fiber, and it can help you feel fuller for longer to reduce overeating.
-Sea moss also has something called fucoxanthin which is good for your metabolism.
+• Weight loss.
+It is high in fiber and can help you feel fuller for longer to reduce overeating.
+Sea moss also has something called fucoxanthin, which is good for metabolism.

-- While there’s limited research on the topic, some people feel sea moss helps with male and female fertility, and traditionally it’s been used for that reason.
+• While there’s limited research on the topic, some people feel it helps with male and female fertility, and traditionally it’s been used for that reason.

-- Sea moss contains nutrients including B vitamins, chromium, magnesium, calcium, and potassium.
+• It contains nutrients, including B vitamins, chromium, magnesium, calcium, and potassium.

-- Skin and hair health.
-Sea moss can be ingested or applied topically and may help improve the health and appearance of skin and hair.
+• Skin and hair health.
+It can be ingested or applied topically and may help improve the health and appearance of skin and hair.

-- Eliminate excess mucus.
-Sea moss seems to be especially helpful at reducing congestion and clearing the lungs.
+• Eliminate excess mucus.
+Sea moss seems to be especially helpful in reducing congestion and clearing the lungs.

-You can make it easy for yourself and use sea moss in capsule form.
-You can also buy the raw form of sea moss, soak it in water for a day and then blend it to create a gel.
+You can make it easy for yourself and use it in capsule form.
+You can also buy the raw form, soak it in water for a day, then blend it to create a gel.

 That gel can be stored in the refrigerator for a couple of weeks.
-Sea moss gel can be used for baking, added to soups and stews, included in smoothies or taken on its own.
+The gel can be used for baking, added to soups and stews, included in smoothies, or taken on its own.

-One reason sea moss is so versatile is that it has very minimal taste if any at all.
-Sea moss gel can be added to a variety of recipes and you shouldn’t notice it aside from the fact that it could make the texture thicker or creamier.
+One reason sea moss is so versatile is that it has very minimal taste, if any at all.
+The gel can be added to a variety of recipes, and you shouldn’t notice it aside from the fact that it could make the texture thicker or creamier.

 What Is Irish Sea Moss?

-Irish sea moss is a specific type of sea moss that’s also called Chondrus crispus.
+Irish sea moss is a specific type that’s also called Chondrus crispus.
 It’s not really moss.
 Instead, it’s a type of seaweed.
-Irish sea moss is red, and it’s most often found in the Atlantic ocean in Europe and North America.
+Irish sea moss is red, and it’s most often found in the Atlantic Ocean in Europe and North America.

-If you buy sea moss capsules, you’d just take it like any other nutritional supplement, following dosage instructions.
+If you buy capsules, you’d just take it like any other nutritional supplement, following dosage instructions.

 If you make or buy sea moss gel, you should store it in an airtight container in the refrigerator.
 If you keep it in an airtight container, you might be able to get about a month’s use out of it, but this is pushing it.
 The recommendation is usually that you take it all within two to three weeks or throw it out.